by Laura Gelder | 18 January 2018

 Outside its tombs and climate-controlled museums, Cairo thrums with a different kind of energy.
 The notorious traffic is both sluggish and antagonistic, belting out exhaust fumes and a cacophony of horns.
 The grime of pollution clings to the buildings, even new ones.
 Around the ring roads are clusters of unfinished apartment blocks with windows like dead eyes.
 We pass a man thumbing for a lift on the side of the road, surrounded by trash but pristine in his white gallibaya.

 Downtown, if you look up from the dingy shop fronts they give way to curved wrought iron balconies, green-painted shutters and beautifully-carved stonework reminiscent of Paris or Rome.
-But from the next flyover we look down into gaudy markets and dimly-lit, industrious alleyways which couldn’t be anywhere but Africa.
+But from the next flyover we look down into gaudy markets and dimly-lit alleyways which look 100% African.

-Upstairs, the vaulted ceilings and archways give way to gallery upon gallery lined with dusty wooden cabinets displaying artefacts ranging from broken pottery to scarab beetles adorned with gem stones, gleaming softly.
-The pièce de résistance is Tutankhamun's golden mask, respendent under spotlights and inlaid with blue, turquioise, red and white semi-precious stones.
+Upstairs, the vaulted ceilings and archways give way to gallery upon gallery lined with dusty wooden cabinets displaying artefacts ranging from broken pottery to scarab beetles adorned with sofly gleaming gem stones.
+The pièce de résistance is Tutankhamun's golden mask, resplendent under spotlights and inlaid with brightly-coloured semi-precious stones.
 His eyes are lined with bright blue lapiz lasuli, making the whites sparkle and his huge, obsidian pupils stare defiantly.

 It's time to leave the past and experience modern Cairo.
 Lunch is served by fez-topped waiters at Naguib Mahfouz, a Cairo institution named after the Nobel Prize-winning local novelist.
 It sits somewhere in the labyrinthine Khan El Khalili Bazaar, surrounded by dark shops piled high with brass lanterns, carpets, silk scarves, spices and tourist tat.